carbon-language/carbon-lang/clang/README.txt

  specific use.
 Oh yeah, did I mention that we want the resultant libraries to be as fast as possible? :)

- This front-end is built as a component of the LLVM toolkit (which really really needs a better name) that can be used with the LLVM backend or independently of it.
-In this spirit, the API has been carefully designed as the following stack of components:
+ This front-end is built as a component of the LLVM toolkit that can be used with the LLVM backend or independently of it.
+In this spirit, the API has been carefully designed as the following components:

    libsupport  - Basic support library, reused from LLVM. libsystem   - System abstraction library, reused from LLVM.